Women are going to carry Canada's Olympic team (again)

 Just like in Rio, the vast majority of our medals will likely come from female athletes

-This Sunday is International Women's Day.
-Seems like a good time to point out that women are probably going to carry the Canadian Olympic team this summer.
-According to the latest medals forecast released by a data company called Gracenote, women are projected to win 18 of Canada's expected 22 medals — including three of the four gold.
+According to the latest medals forecast released by a data company called Gracenote, women are projected to win 19 of Canada's expected 22 medals at the Tokyo Olympics — including four of the five gold.

 This isn't a new phenomenon.
 Women accounted for 16 of Canada's 22 medals at the 2016 Rio Olympics, and three of the four gold.
 But the gender gap looks like it'll get even wider in Tokyo.
 With that in mind, here are some of the top Canadian women you should know about — and follow — as the Games approach:

 The swimmer from LaSalle, Ont., won back-to-back world titles in the 100-metre backstroke in 2017 and '19.
 She's favoured to add an Olympic gold to the bronze medal she won in this event in 2016.
 Masse is also a good bet to reach the podium in the 200 back after taking bronze at the world championships last year, and she might tack on a relay medal.

 Canada won a national-record eight medals in the pool at the last world championships, and they all came from women.
 A similar scenario is likely to play out in Tokyo, where Gracenote's model has Canada winning seven swimming medals — again, all by women.
 Besides Masse, the most likely Canadian individual medallists are Maggie MacNeil (the reigning world champ in the 100 butterfly) and Sydney Pickrem (a bronze medallist in both the 200 breaststroke and 200 medley at the last worlds).